smdaa/smdaa.github.io/src/random-blogs/building-an-autograd-library-from-scratch-in-c-for-simple-neural-networks/main.md

 * **Symbolic differentiation**: It involves finding the exact derivative of a function using algebraic rules.
 If the function has a known mathematical expression, we can compute its derivative symbolically.
 For example for \\(f(x) = x^2\\) the derivative is \\(f'(x) = 2x\\).
 This method can lead to unwieldy expressions, especially for functions involving products, quotients, or compositions of multiple functions.

 * **Numerical differentiation**: These methods estimate the derivative by using values of the function at specific points.
 A common finite difference formula for the first derivative is given by \\(f'(x) = \frac{f(x+h) - f(x)}{h}\\), \\(h\\) is a small step size.
-However, finite difference methods are not well-suited for neural networks mainly for efficiency reasons: neural networks typically involve a large number of parameters (weights and biases).
+However, finite difference methods are not well-suited for neural networks, mainly for efficiency reasons: neural networks typically involve a large number of parameters (weights and biases).
 Calculating the gradient for each parameter using finite differences would require evaluating the function multiple times, leading to a significant computational overhead.

 * **Automatic differentiation**: Automatic differentiation works by breaking down a function into basic mathematical components and creating a graph.
 In this graph, the nodes represent variables and operations, while the edges connect each operation to its input variables.